LoyolaChicagoBooks/introcs-csharp/rst/a-first-class.rst

 the figure shows  a call to the constructor from inside ``Add``.
 We do not go through the details of another constructor call, but
-``this`` in The constructor ends up pointing to the Rational shown.
+``this`` in the constructor ends up pointing to the Rational shown.

 The ``this`` of the constructor ends up as the reference returned by ``Add``: